clovenski/circuit-simulator/example/README.md

 + ensure that your circuit is ready to test
 + save your circuit with the file name "SevenSegmentExample" or whatever you like
 + copy the file into the "cs-saves" folder located inside this directory (it should be a folder that already includes "SevenSegmentExample")
-+ if you named your file something other than "SevenSegmentExample" then make a change in `CSExample.java`, in its constructor it calls the method `CSFileIO.readSaveFile()`, change `SevenSegmentExample` to match your custom file name
++ if you named your file something other than "SevenSegmentExample" then use your circuit file name as an argument when running the example program
-+ compile and run just like in the instructions above